 By deforming the three-mode expansion by a displacement field $\vec u$, we find (Appendix \ref{sec:appendix_sc_mode_expansion})

 which after using the tetradic product sums

-gives elastic constants $\lambda = \mu = 16 B_{sc} + 128 C_{sc}^2$ and $\gamma = 32_{sc} A^2 - 16 B_{sc}^2 - 256 C_{sc}^2$, which to the best of our knowledge have not been previously calculated.
+gives elastic constants $\lambda = \mu = 16 B_{sc} + 128 C_{sc}^2$ and $\gamma = 32_{sc} A^2 - 16 B_{sc}^2 - 256 C_{sc}^2$.
 The sc PFC would exhibit isotropic elasticity for $\gamma=0$.
 An exact expression for the domain of isotropic elasticity could in principle be obtained, as for the previous symmetries, by solving the equilibrium condition on the amplitudes with the additional constraint of $\gamma = 0$.
 This is a set of $4$ quartic equations with $5$ unknowns ($r$,$\psi$,$A_{sc}$,$B_{sc}$,$C_{sc}$) which must be solved simultaneously in order to express the regime of isotropic elasticity.
 Using computational software \cite{Mathematica} suggests that no closed-form solution exists as in the case of the lattices in which only two amplitudes were needed.
 However, by numerically solving the equations, we have found the following relation for an isotropic domain

+A PFC model of simple cubic ordering was also considered in Ref. \cite{greenwoodFreeEnergyFunctionals2010} by inclusion of exponential peaks in the correlation function derived from the free energy and in Ref. \cite{wangAngleadjustableDensityField2018} by adding higher order gradients in the free energy to account for an orientation dependent interaction.
+However, to our knowledge, the elastic constants for the particular free energy density of Eq. (\ref{eq:SC_free_energy_density}), have not previously been derived.
+The PFC model employed in Ref. \cite{wangAngleadjustableDensityField2018} has the free energy given in terms of the density field and its derivatives.

-We prepare a $60\times60\times 5$ sc PFC lattice on periodic boundaries with lattice vectors reciprocal to $R_{sc}^{(1)}$, which gives a lattice constant of $2\pi$.
+We prepare a $60\times60\times 5$ sc PFC lattice in the three-mode approximation on periodic boundaries with lattice vectors reciprocal to $R_{sc}^{(1)}$, which gives a lattice constant of $2\pi$.
 We choose a grid spacing of $\Delta x = \Delta y = \Delta z = a_0/7$ and parameters $r=-0.3$ with $\bar \psi=-0.325$.
-We perform the same distortion of the sc PFC by the bulk and shear displacement fields, for which the total elastic energy scales with the square of the strain as in Eqs. (\ref{eq:hex_bulk_elastic_energy}-\ref{eq:hex_shear_elastic_energy}), where $V$ is the volume of the 3D computational domain.
-The results are shown in Fig. (\ref{fig:energy_and_stress_of_bulk_and_shear_displacement}).
+We perform the same distortion of the sc PFC by the bulk and shear displacement fields, for which the elastic energy density scales with the square of the strain as in Eqs. (\ref{eq:hex_bulk_elastic_energy}-\ref{eq:hex_shear_elastic_energy}).
+The results are shown in Fig. \ref{fig:energy_and_stress_of_bulk_and_shear_displacement}.